elewa-academy/Fundamentals/docs_src/00-preparation/README.md

 ## Studying tips

 Before diving right in (and every other day of course!), you should check out this [video about learning to program](https://www.youtube.com/watch?v=bO__AN3reqU).
-Also take a look at [Thomas Frank's youtube channel](https://www.youtube.com/user/electrickeye91).
+Also take a look at [Thomas Frank's youtube channel](https://www.youtube.com/user/electrickeye91) and this [TED Talk](https://www.youtube.com/watch?v=5MgBikgcWnY&feature=youtu.be).
 It's full of great tips about we learn and how to study effectively.

 ___
 ___